Friday, May 31, 2013

 The film has plenty of action too, which is definitely a plus!

-Chris Rock is intensely annoying, and he'll make you want to tear your eyes and eardrums out, but he's only in the film for basically an extended cameo.
-Haru teaches Rock's character a few things, then tells him to not participate in the mission due to its danger, and Rock is absent for almost the rest of the movie!
-All good things must come to an end though, as he returns near the climax.
-He's put out of commission soon after though, so HOORAY!
+Chris Rock was intensely annoying to me at first and made me want to tear my eyes and eardrums out, but he sorta grew on me.
+Plus, he's not in it for a great deal either.
+Haru teaches Rock's character a few things, then tells him to not participate in the mission due to its danger, and Rock is absent for almost the rest of the movie.

 So, to finish, if you're ever feeling down about the fact that secret clans of ninjas don't actually exist, just watch Beverley Hills Ninja on a loop!
 It'll give you the temporary ninja fix you need!